 Subpart 3.
 Noncompliance.
-Upon the failure of a party to reasonably comply with an order of the presiding commissioner made pursuant to subpart 2, the presiding commissioner may make a further order as follows including, but not limited to, one or more of:
+Upon the failure of a party to reasonably comply with an order of the presiding commissioner made pursuant to subpart 2, the presiding commissioner may make a further order including, but not limited to, one or more of:

-- A. An order that the subject matter of the order for discovery or any other relevant facts shall be taken as established for the purposes of the case in accordance with the claim of the party requesting the order; or - B. B. An order refusing to allowprohibiting the party failing to comply to from supporting or opposinge designated claims or defenses, or prohibiting that party from introducing designated matters in evidence.
+A. An order that the subject matter of the order for discovery or any other

+- relevant facts shall be taken as established for the purposes of the case in accordance with the claim of the party requesting the order; or - B. An order prohibiting the party failing to comply from supporting or opposing designated claims or defenses, or prohibiting that party from introducing designated matters in evidence.

 Subpart 4.
 Protective Order.
 The presiding commissioner may issue a protective order as justice requires to protect a party or person from annoyance, embarrassment, oppression, or undue burden or expense due to a discovery request.
 When a party is asked to reveal material considered to be proprietary information or trade secrets, or not public data, that party may bring the matter to the attention of the presiding commissioner, who shall make such protective orders as are reasonable and necessary or as otherwise provided by law.
-When a party is asked to reveal material considered to be proprietary information or trade secrets, that party shall bring the matter to the attention of the presiding commissioner, who shall make such protective orders as are reasonable and necessary or as otherwise provided by law.